No one wants to pay more for their student loans than necessary. Think about these numbers:

 Here are nine tips and strategies you can use to reduce your total loan amount.

 You can start a student loan repayment plan while you are still in school.
 Simply start making payments towards your loan balance to bring the total down.
 This may be particularly effective because many loans do not start collecting interest while you are still enrolled.
+Even if your payments are small, the longer you can pay before graduation, the lower your total loan amount will be.

 Some private student loans and even federal student loans have automated repayment options through an ACH (automated clearing house).
 These can offer a discounted interest rate, which will save you money on your loan.
 If you can use automatic payments, then do so, but make sure there is always enough in the account to cover the payment.